Key dates and advice to help small businesses get ready for end of financial year

 Posted on: 21 Sep 2024 at 10:12 am

-Do you want to avoid stress when it comes time to file your taxes this year?
-Of course you do!
-Plan ahead and you could save yourself considerable time, money and stress when the financial year ends on 31 March 2021.
-But where should you start?
-The organization of your important documents is a good first step.It is a process that all businesses should be getting up to speed on a daily basis, experts suggest.
-Making sure you are organized from the beginning will ensure minimal preparation time is required when you’re ready to prepare the tax returns.
+Do you want to prevent yourself from stress when it comes time to file your taxes this year?
+Yes, you should!
+Planning ahead could save you much time, money, and stress when your financial year is over on March 31st 2021.
+But what should you do to begin?
+Organising important documents is an excellent first step.It is a process that all businesses should be getting correct on a daily basis, experts say.
+Being organised from the get-go will mean that there is no time to prepare is required when you are ready to complete an income tax report.

-Utilizing intuitive accounting software as well as cloud storage like Google Drive or Dropbox – in addition to tenancy administration software like myRent.co.nz and myRent.co.nz – can help businesses save time.
+Utilizing intuitive accounting software and cloud storage services like Google Drive or Dropbox – as well as tenancy management software such as myRent.co.nz can help save businesses time.

-Smaller companies, like restaurants and retailers It’s crucial to monitor stock levels when the end of financial year looms.
+Smaller businesses, such as restaurants and retailers it is crucial to keep track of stock levels as the end of financial year approaches.

-If you visit your accountant and can’t remember the levels of your stocks from the last few months this can lead to problems.
+If you visit your accountant but aren’t able to recall the stock levels you had just a few months ago this can lead to problems.

-A useful reminder for small entrepreneurs is that an increase in the instant asset write-off during COVID-19 from $500 to $5,000 – will be increased back to $1,000 starting 17 March 2021.
+A useful reminder for small entrepreneurs is that a temporary boost in the immediate asset write-off period during COVID-19 – from $500 to $5,000 – is being scaled back to $1,000 beginning 17 March 2021.

-It’s a change that could have a big impact on small businesses.
+That’s a change that will be a major impact on small-scale companies.

-These are just a few of the important tax-related tax changes that occurred recently or are planned for 2021.
+These are just a few of the important tax-related reforms which have occurred recently or are scheduled for 2021.

-1. Don’t forget that your minimum wage will increase by $1.10, taking it between $18.90 to $20 an hour from April 1 2021.
+1. Don’t forget that your minimum wage is set to increase by $1.10, taking it between $18.90 to $20 an hour starting on April 1 2021.
 This could potentially affect your financial records and superannuation payments.

-2. A new personal tax rate will apply for incomes above $180,000.
-The new rate will apply from April 1, 2021.
-Tachibana states that this is likely to impact those who make a living by providing personal services in contrast to those who hold investment accounts and are able to earn capital gains.
+2. A new 39% personal tax rate will apply for incomes above $180,000.
+The new tax rate is effective from 1 April 2021.
+Tachibana claims that this will more likely affect those who earn income from providing personal services, instead of those who own the shares and make capital gains.

-3. Make sure you are aware that ACC Earners’ levy, that covers the cost associated with employee injuries, will remain at the level until 2022 in order to help businesses deal with the financial strains of COVID-19.
-At the time of January 2021 the levy is $1.39 per $100 (1.39%).
+3. Be aware that the ACC Earners’ levy, that helps pay for the expenses associated with employee injuries, will remain at its present levels until 2022 to help businesses deal with the financial pressures of COVID-19.
+At the time of January 2021 the levy sits at $1.39 for every $100 (1.39%).

-Here are some information and dates from experts that small business owners might need to be aware of to ensure their house is up and running for tax time.
+Here are some guidelines and dates from professionals that small-business owners may need to be aware of while putting their home organized for tax season.

 1. Finalise your accounts

-• Include clients or suppliers that have been invoiced on or before 31 March or earlier, but who won’t be invoiced until April.
-Think about treating these expenses as 2020-21 costs.
+• List suppliers or clients who’ve been invoiced on or before 31 March or earlier, but who won’t be invoiced until April.
+Take these costs into consideration as 2020-21 costs.

-• Incorporate bank statement statements and income tax year-end records, sales, expense and purchase records.
+• Incorporate bank statement statements and year-end income tax documents, as well as sales, purchase and expense records.

-• Check your bank accounts to ensure they are reconciled and ensure that the balances are the same from your bank statement.
+• Check your bank accounts to ensure they are reconciled and check they match the balances from your bank statements.

-• Prepare your profit-and-loss statement to calculate the profits your company made annually.
+• Prepare your profit-and-loss statement to work out how much profits your company made annually.

-• Assess information that you have collected during EOFY to determine the current financial health of your business.
+• Assess information that you have collected during EOFY to review the current financial health of your business.

-• Request your payroll provider to send EOFY details as early as possible so that it can be reviewed.
+• Request your payroll provider to send EOFY details when you can, so that it can be reviewed.

-• Access Inland Revenue documents, including PAYE tax obligations, as well as KiwiSaver obligations for employees.
+• Access Inland Revenue records, including PAYE tax obligations and KiwiSaver duties for staff.

-• Check your employer’s superannuation contributions tax (ESCT) rates*, with the rates different for each employee depending on their salary and the length of service.
+• Change your employer’s superannuation tax (ESCT) rates*, with the tax rate varying for each employee based on their income and length of employment.

-*For KiwiSaver companies, they must pay ESCT on compulsory employer contributions of 3%, but not on contributions taken from wage payments to employees.
+*For KiwiSaver businesses, they have to pay ESCT on mandatory employee contributions up to 3%, but not on contributions taken out of the employee’s wages.

 5. Maximise your tax refunds

-• Log expenses and asset purchases during the year, plus expenses for improvements or maintenance in order to claim any EOFY refunds.
+• Record all expenses and purchases of assets during the year, plus the cost of improvements or maintenance, to claim any refunds from EOFY.

-• Consider disposing of obsolete stock, as provisions for obsolete stock or stock write-downs are not typically allowed as tax deductions.
+• Consider disposing of obsolete stock because provisions for the disposal of obsolete stock or write-downs of stock are not generally allowed as tax deductions.

-• Make sure to make payments within 63 days of 31 March to get an employee-related expense deduction such as holiday pay, bonuses and long-service leaves.
+• Make sure to make payments within 63 days after 31 March to get a deduction for employee-related expenses such as holiday pay, bonuses and long-service leave.

-• If your income is significantly higher than what you earned last year, you might want to make an additional voluntary provisional tax payment to make sure your tax payments are aligned to your income.
+• If your income is higher than last year, you might want to make an additional provisional tax payment to make sure your tax payments are aligned to your income.

-• 1 March 2021 GST return and payment due by January for those who file their GST returns every two months.
+• 1 March 2021 GST return and tax due for the end of January for businesses filing every two months.

-• 1 April 2021 - the new financial year starts from New Zealand.
+• 1.
+April, 2021 the start of the new financial year begins with New Zealand.

-• 7 May 2021 - final installment of tax provisional due for 2020’s fiscal year and the final opportunity to make voluntary tax payments.
+• 7 May 2021 - final installment of the tax proviso for 2020’s fiscal year and the last opportunity to make tax provisional voluntary payments.

-NOTE: Some dates may differ from the official date, for example, when a due date is a weekend or public holiday.
+Notice: Some dates may vary from the official date, for example, the due date falls on a holiday weekend or public holiday.

 Melbourne Business Loans Services